Leak Proof PDBBind: A Reorganized Dataset of Protein-Ligand Complexes for More Generalizable Binding Affinity Prediction: Introduction

 For the purpose of retraining SFs that can either truly generalize, or just as importantly to anticipate when it will not work well when similarity of protein-ligand complexes is low, we build a new data split to mitigate data leakage of highly similar sequence and structures of both proteins and ligands in the training and test set.
 In this work we reorganize the PDBBind data into new train, validation and test datasets which we call Leak Proof PDBBind (LP-PDBBind), by minimizing sequence and chemical similarity of the proteins and ligands between the datasets as well as making sure the protein-ligand structural interaction patterns are different among the data splits as well.
-Our new data splitting can be regarded as an improvement over just a protein scaffold split by providing similarity control on the ligands as well, which we hypothesize will decrease the chance of a model making predictions by memorizing ligand structures.\cite{gorantla2023proteins,volkov2022frustration} Furthermore we have cleaned the PDBBind data to eliminate covalent bound ligand-protein complexes (thus focusing on non-covalent binding), certain ligands with very low frequency occurrences of certain atomic elements, to remove obvious steric clashes, as well as maintaining consistency in reported binding free energies and their units.
+Our new data splitting can be regarded as an improvement over just a protein scaffold split by providing similarity control on the ligands as well, which we hypothesize will decrease the chance of a model making predictions by memorizing ligand structures.\cite{gorantla2023proteins,volkov2022frustration}